Sheldon Brown photo

 Cable

-In many installations the housing doesn't run along the full length of the cable, but transmits the compressive part of the load to the frame by means of housing stops, fittings with holes small enough for the cable, but not small enough for the housing to pass through.
+In many installations the housing doesn't run along the full length of the cable, but transmits the compressive part of the load to the frame by means of housing stops, fittings with holes large enough for the cable, but too small for the housing to pass through.
 Some cable stops feature adjusting barrels.
 This site features an extensive Article on Cable Installation.

 Cable Carrier